 When you have a clean understanding of your financial situation, you can be REALISTIC with your goals.
 If you budget shows you that you only $500 left over each month, then your goal should be to save $2,000 a month.
 You can create your goals around your situation.
 If you aren’t happy with what your budget is showing you, you have two options: 1) Cut back your expenses or 2) Increase your income.
 One thing to keep in mind is that you can only cut back your expenses so much, at some point, you will need to increase your income to get where you want to go faster.

 Lastly, it certainly is possible to save for multiple goals at the same time.
-I explain this in the 28 Days to Becoming a Super Saver course.
 While it is possible to do so, it can be more difficult, depending on your situation.
 If you just don’t have enough money to go around to everything you want to accomplish, start with the most important goal.

 Track Your Progress